-A new inquiry is looking into the prevalence of child birth trauma in New South Wales—and the results are staggering.
-The inquiry, which began in Sydney on Monday, received over 4000 submissions for the public.
-Many of the testimonies describe of a lack of consent, insufficient pain relief and issues with clinical staff during childbirth.
+More 4000 submissions were made by the public, with many of the testimonies describing of a lack of consent, insufficient pain relief and issues with clinical staff during childbirth.

 According to the ABC, the overwhelming number of traumatic experiences recounted to the inquiry has led University of Sydney professor Hannah Dahlen, to describe the response as the “me too” of child birth.

-“No means no except apparently in childbirth, and it’s time to change that,” Professor Dahlen said on Monday.
-“This is the ‘me too’ of childbirth.”
+“No means no except apparently in childbirth, and it’s time to change that,” Professor Dahlen said last year, “This is the ‘me too’ of childbirth.”

 In 2022, Professor Dahlen published a study that stated one third of women will experience a traumatic birthing event—a figure determined by a survey of over 8000 Australian women.